josdejong/workerpool/README.md

   - In case of `'web'`, a Web Worker will be used.
 Only available in a browser environment.
   - In case of `'process'`, `child_process` will be used.
 Only available in a node.js environment.
   - In case of `'thread'`, `worker_threads` will be used.
 If `worker_threads` are not available, an error is thrown.
 Only available in a node.js environment.
+- `autoStart: boolean`.
+Define whether the worker pool should start processing tasks by default, or if it should be paused initially.
+  - In case of `true` (default), the worker pool will start processing tasks as soon as they are added/given to the pool
+  - In case of `false`, the worker pool will default to paused, and can be resumed using `Pool.resume()`

 A worker pool contains the following functions: